nim-lang/website/jekyll/_posts/2017-10-01-community-survey-results-2017.md

 * Linux is still the most popular development platform, with Windows second and macOS third.
 * The same is true for the target platform.
-But in addition to this, a large 19% of respondents are targetting Android, 16.7% are targetting JavaScript, 10.5% are targetting iOS and 10.1% are targetting embedded platforms.
+But in addition to this, a large 19% of respondents are targeting Android, 16.7% are targeting JavaScript, 10.5% are targeting iOS and 10.1% are targeting embedded platforms.
 * The current release of Nim (0.17.0) is the most used at 68.8%, with Git HEAD second at 33.1%.
 * 52.2% of respondent's code was never broken by a Nim upgrade.